paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-083-retirement.md

     (iv) to reduce the number of high-grade, managerial, supervisory, or similar positions.

 ### Statutory Notes

-#### Applicability of Amendment
-For provisions relating to delayed applicability of amendment by Pub.
-L. 117–225, see Effective Date of 2022 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |